nick-gravgaard/ElasticNotepad/README.md

 ## Changing it

+First, cd into wherever you cloned this project and download a mill bootstrap script (Linux/Mac only):

+    curl -L https://github.com/lihaoyi/mill/releases/download/0.7.4/0.7.4 > mill && chmod +x mill

-When developing, it can be run with:
+From then on, it can be run with:

-	mill app.run
+	./mill app.run

 If you are using IntelliJ IDEA, its project config files can be generated (and regenerated should the build definition change) with:

-	mill mill.scalalib.GenIdea/idea
+	./mill mill.scalalib.GenIdea/idea

 You can build a new jar file with:

-	mill clean && mill app.assembly
+	./mill clean && ./mill app.assembly

 ## Ugly font rendering?